Exclude content macro

 Watch for changes

-External Share for Confluence is a Confluence add-on that allows users to share content with individuals outside of their organization.
+External Share for Jira is a Jira add-on that allows users to share projects and issues with individuals outside of their organization.
 In certain cases, specific content, such as sensitive information or proprietary data, should not be shared externally.
 To address this concern, the "exclude content macro" can be utilized to exclude particular content from external sharing.
 It is essential to be aware of the potential risks and implement strategies to avoid unintentional exposure of sensitive information.

 Using the Exclude Content Macro

-Follow these steps to use the exclude content macro in External Share for Confluence:
+Follow these steps to use the exclude content macro in External Share for Jira:

-Create or edit a page in Confluence and identify the content you want to exclude from sharing.
+Create or edit an issue in Jira and identify the content you want to exclude from sharing.

 Insert the "exclude content macro" around the content you want to exclude by typing

-Save the page, create an external share link, and view the page to ensure excluded content is no longer visible when viewing the page externally.
+Save the issue, create an external share link, and view the issue to ensure excluded content is no longer visible when viewing the issue externally.